getgauge/docs.gauge.org/plugin.rst

 .. cssclass:: dynamic-content vscode

-    Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__  for Visual Studio Code.
+    Gauge projects can be created and run in VS Code by using the `Gauge extension <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__  for VS Code.
     This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.

 .. _other_plugins: